jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 * Generate a message digest that covers an entire RPKI object.
 (Feedback from Job Snijders during IETF 122 SIDROPS presentation.)
+* Expound on RDAP for delegated and hybrid RPKI.
+(Feedback from Q Misell and Rüdiger Volk during IETF 122 SIDROPS presentation.)

 {backmatter}